terraform-redhat/terraform-provider-rhcs/docs/data-sources/rhcs_hcp_machine_pool.md

 - `instance_type` (String) Identifier of the machine type used by the nodes, for example `m5.xlarge`.
 Use the `rhcs_machine_types` data source to find the possible values.
 After the creation of the resource, it is not possible to update the attribute value.

+Optional:

+- `tags` (Map of String) Apply user defined tags to all machine pool resources created in AWS.
+After the creation of the resource, it is not possible to update the attribute value.

 Read-Only:

 - `instance_profile` (String) Instance profile attached to the replica